-Costco now sells their Beer Battered Cod for $17.99, and like most other items over the past year, it has gone up in price.
-It was in “pricey” territory to begin with, but now it seems to be “expensive”.
+The Costco Beer-Battered Cod now sells for $17.99, and like most other items over the past year, it has increased in price.
+It was in “pricey” territory to begin with, but now it seems “expensive.”

 At the price of $17.99, Costco’s beer battered cod goes for $7.20 per pound.
-For a frozen food, this is definitely expensive, but for Cod it is reasonable.
+This is definitely expensive for frozen food, but it is reasonable for cod.
 Costco’s fresh cod sells for $7.99 a pound.

-The use of batter and the presumably lower quality cod helps bring the price down.
+Using batter and the presumably lower-quality cod helps decrease the price.

-It doesn’t appear that there are any other retailers that sell this exact Trident Seafood Beer Battered Cod that Costco is selling, but Targets fried fish option will be the closest.
+It doesn’t appear that any other retailers sell this exact Trident Seafood Beer Battered Cod that Costco is selling, but Target’s fried fish option will be the closest.

 Costco Beer Battered Cod - Taste Test

-I used Trident Seafoods air fryer cooking instructions for the fish and they came out very crispy.
-In fact, I think I could have cooked them for a few minutes less as they did come out a little too dark for my liking.
+I used Trident Seafoods air fryer cooking instructions for the fish, and they came out very crispy.
+In fact, I could have cooked them for a few minutes less as they did come out a little too dark for my liking.

-As a whole, Costco’s beer battered cod is just ok.
-The fish was very respectable, but the breading/binding did have a funky taste to it.
+As a whole, Costco’s beer-battered cod is just ok.
+The fish was very respectable, but the breading/binding had a funky taste.

-When paired with a dip such as tartar sauce, malt vinegar, or even ketchup, the cod is fairly tasty and enjoyable.
+The cod is pretty tasty and enjoyable when paired with a dip such as tartar sauce, malt vinegar, or even ketchup.

-My issue with the breading is going to be the binding that connects the fish and the fried beer batter.
+My issue with the breading will be the binding that connects the fish and the fried beer batter.
 The binding is thicker than it should be and does have a funky taste that is hard to explain.

 There is just something about the binding that doesn’t sit right with me.

-I attempted to eat just the binding, but it was extremely salty so I couldn’t really grasp what the specific taste was that bothers me.
+I attempted to eat just the binding, but it was extremely salty, so I couldn’t really grasp the specific taste, which bothered me.

 Wild Alaska Cod